 After a brief presentation of the general features of detectors, this course will describe all the modern technologies of particle detection including :

-Gaseous detectors; scintillation detectors; low temperature detectors; semiconductor detectors; noble liquid detectors; new generation detectors; signal processing and electronics.
+Gaseous detectors; scintillation detectors; low temperature detectors; semiconductor detectors; noble liquid detectors; new generation detectors.

 There are no detectors without great electronics.
 In some cases, electronics and detectors are integrated on monolithic chips.
 This course will introduce the fundamental notions which experimental particle physicists need to know to design a detector.